 How do nootropics work?

 Among several available nootropics, everyone has its specific mechanism of action.
 However, an ideal nootropic must facilitate nutrient supply and their proper utilization in the brain.
-Human brain utilizes almost 20% of the overall energy even in resting condition.
+The human brain utilizes almost 20% of the overall energy even in resting conditions.

 This may enhance when we are exerting more pressure on the brain like doing some task that needs continuous cognitive function involvement.
-Besides consolidating utilization of energy within the brain nootropics should be capable of enhancement in cognitive functions like elevated memory, improved learning process, and retrieval of both short term and long-term memory.
+Besides consolidating the utilization of energy within the brain nootropics should be capable of enhancement in cognitive functions like elevated memory, improved learning process, and retrieval of both short-term and long-term memory.

 A variety of nootropics available in the market exert their effects through several mechanisms including lowering of malondialdehyde levels with a concomitant increase in the antioxidant brain defense system mediated through biological molecules like glutathione and superoxide dismutase.